nathanielburman/game-kill-mommy-quantum-reality-game/README.md

 level 1
 ---
 You wake up in Bed.
+You are in a tiny house.

-A woman yells in the distance:
+A woman yells in the distance from a tiny room:

 Do the Laundry!